docker/docs/docker-hub/billing/faq.md

 ### Can I run a local mirror of Docker Hub?

-Please see [https://docs.docker.com/registry/recipes/mirror/](https://docs.docker.com/registry/recipes/mirror/) to run [docker/distribution](https://github.com/docker/distribution) as a mirror.
+Please see [https://docs.docker.com/registry/recipes/mirror/](https://docs.docker.com/registry/recipes/mirror/) to run [docker/distribution](https://github.com/docker/distribution){: target="blank" rel="noopener" class=""} as a mirror.
 Because distribution uses HEAD manifest requests to check if cached content has changed, it will not count towards the rate limit.
 Note that initial requests for Hub images that are not yet in cache will be counted.

 ### Are image layers counted?